MichaelHolley/ze-highlighting/README.md

 * **📅 Better Current Day Display:** Never book your times on the wrong date!
 The current day field has more info and colors.
 * **🚓 Start Time and Focus:** Book times faster!
 Set the end-time of the last entry as next start-time and focus the end time.
 * **📭 ToDos Highlight:** Make your ToDo Comments more visible in the description.
-* **➕ Sum Todays Working-Hours:** Never calculate yourself again!
-Display the sum of hours worked today behind the date.
+* **➕ Sum Working-Hours:** Never calculate yourself again!
+Display the sum of hours worked on each day.

 ## 🚀 Installation: